-If you are keen to play slots, table games, poker and the like, then fortunately in neighboring states you can find plenty of options.
+If you are keen to play slots, table games, poker and the like and a brick and mortar casino, then fortunately in neighboring states you can find plenty of options.
 Look to travel across to Mississippi or Missouri.

 Tennessee Online Gambling